Resident Tutors

 Dr Jack Tan (he/him)

 Jack has degrees in Education, English Literature and Linguistics from the University of Melbourne and the National University of Singapore.
-He has lived and worked in the Melbourne residential colleges since 2009.
-Jack is currently undertaking his PhD in Education and Creative Writing at RMIT.
-His research project involves storying his lived experience as a transcultural teacher.
-Jack has tutored extensively in Creative Writing and English Literature for the University of Melbourne Faculty of Arts and the residential colleges.
+In 2024, he completed his PhD in Education and Creative Writing at RMIT University.
+In 2025, Jack is Lecturer in Language and Literacy Education at the University of Melbourne's Faculty of Education.
+He is also Adjunct Associate at RMIT School of Media and Communication's non/fictionLab.
+Jack has lived and worked in the Melbourne residential colleges since 2009.
+He has tutored extensively for the University of Melbourne's Faculty of Arts and the residential colleges.

 Prior to his arrival in Melbourne, Jack worked as a piano teacher and classroom teacher in Singapore and Shanghai.
 Outside academia and music, Jack enjoys visual arts, cafés and bookstores, as well as driving and road trips.